scalalandio/chimney/docs/docs/supported-patching.md

     )
     // expected output:
     // User(id = 10, email = Email(address = "xyz@@domain.com"), phone = Phone(number = 123123123L))

+    import io.scalaland.chimney.Patcher

+    // If we want to reuse Patcher, we can create implicits using: val patcher: Patcher[User, UserUpdateForm] = Patcher.derive[User, UserUpdateForm]
+    // or (if you want to pass overrides): val patcher2: Patcher[User, UserUpdateForm] = Patcher.define[User, UserUpdateForm]
+      .buildPatcher
     ```

 As we see the values from the "patch" aren't always of the same type as the values they are supposed to update.